tgherzog/apidocs/API_V2_Documentation.md

 There are also third party applications and libraries that can make using the API easier depending on your objectives.
 See [Application Showcase](http://data.worldbank.org/developers/application-showcase) for more details.

 ## API Access / Authentication

-Until recently it was necessary to use an API key to make calls to the API.
-This has changed.
-You no longer need an API key.
+API keys and other authentication methods are no longer necessary to access the API.